The impact of faint AGN discovered by JWST on reionization: Abstract

 \section{Abstract}

 The relative contribution of emission from stellar sources and accretion onto supermassive black holes to reionization has been brought into focus again by the apparent high abundance of faint Active Galactic Nuclei (AGN) at $4\lesssim z\lesssim11$ uncovered by JWST.
 We investigate here the contribution of these faint AGN to hydrogen and the early stages of helium reionization using the GPU-based radiative transfer code \atmf\ by post-processing a cosmological hydrodynamical simulation from the \sherr\ suite of simulations.
-We study four models of reionization: two previously studied galaxy-only late-end reionization models and two new models---a QSO-assisted model and a QSO-only model.
-In the QSO-assisted model, 1\% of the haloes host AGN with a 10~Myr lifetime, and the AGN luminosities are scaled such that the AGN contribution to the hydrogen-ionizing emissivity is 20\% of that contributed by galaxies.
-In the QSO-only model, quasars account for all the hydrogen-ionizing emissivity, with 10\% of the haloes hosting AGN, each with a 10 Myr lifetime.
+We study four models: two galaxy-only late-end reionization models, a QSO-assisted and a QSO-only model.
+In the QSO-assisted model, 1\% of the haloes host AGN, with AGN luminosities scaled to contribute 17\% of the total hydrogen-ionizing emissivity.
+In the QSO-only model, quasars account for all the hydrogen-ionizing emissivity, with 10\% of the haloes hosting AGN.
+The SED of AGN is assumed to be a power-law with $\alpha=-1.7$ each with a 10~Myr lifetime.
 All models are calibrated to the observed mean \lya\ forest transmission at $5\lesssim z\lesssim6.2$.
-We find that the QSO-assisted model requires an emissivity factor of $1.8$ lower than the galaxy-only models towards the end of reionization and fits the observed distribution of the \lya\ optical depths well.
-Our QSO-only model is inconsistent with the observed \lya\ optical depths distribution.
-It also results in too high IGM temperatures at $z\lesssim 5$ due to an early onset of \heii\ reionization unless the escape fraction of \heii-ionizing photons is assumed to be low.
-Our results suggest that a modest contribution to reionization by faint AGN is in good agreement with the \lya\ forest data.
-In contrast, a scenario dominated by faint AGN appears difficult to reconcile with these observations.
+The QSO-assisted model requires an emissivity similar to the galaxy-only models and fits the observed distribution of the \lya\ optical depths well.
+The QSO-only model is inconsistent with the observed \lya\ optical depths distribution, and produces excessively high IGM temperatures at $z\lesssim 5$ due to an early onset of \heii\ reionization, unless the escape fraction of \heii-ionizing photons is assumed to be low.
+Our results suggest that a modest AGN contribution to reionization aligns with the \lya\ forest data, whereas an AGN dominated scenario is difficult to reconcile.